Blissful Yoga Retreat: relaxation, yoga, meditation and healthy eating.

 Yes you do.
 Medical care isn’t free in Japan.
 If you have an accident or get ill you will probably need to show proof of insurance before you receive medical treatment.

 If your holiday is arranged by us (Kyushu Journeys) we will ask for your insurance details before you arrive so we can help communicate with the hospital in an emergency.
 If you need medical treatment while you are in Japan contact us immediately.
-We will help find the nearest suitable hospital or clinic and liaise (and translate) on your behalf.
+We will help find the nearest suitable hospital or clinic and liaise and translate on your behalf for no charge for the first two days of any hospitalization if the hospital is within Fukuoka prefecture.

 Can I bring my usual medicine into Japan?

-Probably yes but note that Japan is stricter than most countries about bringing medicne.
+Probably yes but note that Japan is stricter than most countries about bringing medicine.
 Take note of the following points:

 Electricity and Adaptors